 The climatic chamber test serves to condition, precipitate and age samples, components and prefabricated parts on defined climatic conditions (temperature, humidity) in order to assess their resistance and/or implement possible subsequent tests.

-Washing, sterilization and cleaning tests of medical devices
+Washing, sterilization and cleaning test for medical devices

 It serves to verify and validate the application requirements of medical devices regarding washing, sterilization and clean-ing, handling and aging.
 Investigations may include determination of residual contamination, material aging, stress-cracking susceptibility, corrosion or operability according to standards or customers specification.